pictoune/pictoune.github.io/index.md

 #### 2.3.2 Which languages are currently supported? 🌐

-AnkiLingoFlash supports a variety of languages, including English 🇬🇧, French 🇫🇷, Spanish 🇪🇸, German 🇩🇪, Italian 🇮🇹, Portuguese 🇵🇹, and Danish 🇩🇰.
+AnkiLingoFlash supports the following languages, including English 🇬🇧, French 🇫🇷, Spanish 🇪🇸, German 🇩🇪, Italian 🇮🇹, Portuguese 🇵🇹, and Danish 🇩🇰.

 ### 2.3.3 How much does it cost? 💵